 - Accelerated $50 million in payments to hospitals which participated in the Graduate Medical Education (GME) program in 2019, including $2.5 million to trauma hospitals.

 - Implemented $270 million in interim payments to hospitals participating in the GME program in 2020.

 - Advanced supplemental payments to three hard-hit NFs facilities by one month, allowing payments to be made in April rather than May 2020.

 - Made one-time payments totaling approximately $18 million to nursing facilities (NFs), approximately $6.5 million to assisted living facilities (ALF), and $17 million for Home and Community Based Services (HCBS) providers.

 - Initiated the provision of retention payments (payments aimed at covering the cost of revenue declines stemming from decreased utilization) to ALTCS providers who serve individuals who are elderly or have physical disabilities (ALTCS-EPD) and offer attendant care and/or personal care services.
 AHCCCS has released operational guidelines to ALTCS-EPD providers and Managed Care Organizations (MCOs), allowing for the initiation of such payments.

 - Accelerating $41.3 million in interim payments in early May to participants in the Targeted Investments (TI) Program.
 Payments are typically made sometime after the close of the contract year which ends on September 30.

-- Applied for, and has been awarded, a $2.0 million SAMHSA grant to increase the mental health services infrastructure in response to the COVID-19 national emergency.
+Additionally, AHCCCS was awarded a $2.0 million SAMHSA grant to increase the mental health services infrastructure in response to the COVID-19 public health emergency.